Why You Should Use Competency-based Interviews

 Research has yet to demonstrate that these non-traditional interview questions accurately predict successful performance.
-Going back to the non-traditional interview question, if you could be any kind of tree, what kind of tree would you be and why; if someone answered that they wanted to be an oak tree because they can then build roots.
+Let’s look at the interview question, “if you could be any kind of tree, what kind of tree would you be and why?”; if someone answered that they wanted to be an oak tree because they can then build roots.
 Does this answer mean that they would be a good leader or that they want to stay long term with the organization?
 It is very hard to interpret a candidate’s response and link it to the skills they would need to be successful on the job.

 2. How do you rate them?

 The answers to these questions would vary a great deal from candidate to candidate.
 This would make coming up with a rating scale very challenging and it would also make it next to impossible to compare candidates’ responses.
+Is an oak tree better than a birch tree?
 If you cannot compare candidates’ responses, how would you know who is better suited for the job?